talkable/talkable-docs/source/android_sdk/deep_linking.rst

 Application Attributes
 ----------------------

-To enable the deep linking, you should provide us *Package name* and *Signing-certificate fingerprints*.
+To enable the deep linking, you should provide us with *Package name* and *Signing-certificate fingerprints*.

 *Package name* is the ``applicationId`` in your app-level ``build.gradle`` file.

 *Signing-certificate fingerprints* is a list of SHA-256 hashes of the certificates you use to sign your application.
-You should provide fingerprints of all keys you use to sign app.
-Here is a link to the tutorial of getting them:
+You should provide fingerprints of all keys you use to sign the app.
+This tutorial tells you how to do this:
 `Finding SHA256 fingerprint for Android signing keys`_

 Configure SDK and Dependencies